DIRECT AND INDIRECT STYLE

 the entire assembly (as the "manner of expression") becomes a

 (literary) mess.
-[The "literary" component may be missing in
+[The "literary" component could be missing in

 non-fictional documents.]
 Consequently, LSEG4 and